Pre-Occupational Therapy Advising

 You can practice Occupational therapy as a licensed Occupational Therapist (Master's degree) or an Occupational Therapist Assistant (two-year associates degree).

-If you have questions, contact the William & Mary Pre-OT advisors, [[rwmcco, Prof. Ray McCoy]] or [[enburnet, Prof. Evie Burnet]].
+If you have questions, contact the William & Mary Pre-OT advisor, [[enburnet, Prof. Evie Burnet]].

 Preparing for Graduate School

-- Contact OT education programs to learn about required prerequisites
+- Contact OT education programs to learn prerequisites are required (see the list below)

-- Find an occupational therapist mentor who can introduce you to other people in the field
+- Find an occupational therapist mentor to meet members of the field the field

 - Complete the Graduate Record Exam (GRE) before your senior year